return42/sphkerneldoc/linux_src_doc/kernel/membarrier_c.rst

 All memory accesses performed in program order from each targeted thread is guaranteed to be ordered with respect to \ :c:func:`sys_membarrier`\ .
-If we use the semantic "\ :c:func:`barrier`\ " to represent a compiler barrier forcing memory accesses to be performed in program order across the barrier, and
+If we use the semantic "barrier()" to represent a compiler barrier forcing memory accesses to be performed in program order across the barrier, and
 \ :c:func:`smp_mb`\  to represent explicit memory barriers forcing full memory ordering across the barrier, we have the following ordering table for